Do you commonly experience headaches in the morning?

 Bruxism

 Teeth clenching and grinding, or bruxism is a common cause of morning headaches.
 Patients often grind their teeth unknowingly during sleep.
 Continual grinding causes stress on the jaw and facial muscles.
-If you habitually grind your teeth, you may also experience broken or worn teeth.
+Muscle strain and stress contribute to tension headaches.

 Sleep Apnea